DSpace/RestContract/scripts/index-discovery.md

 The index-discovery script interacts with the Discovery Solr search index in DSpace.
 Depending on the parameters passed, the script adds, removes, updates, or rebuilds the search index.

+For more information regarding the Discovery infrastructure, see the [DSpace Documentation](https://wiki.lyrasis.org/display/DSDOC7x/Discovery).

 ## When we use it?

 The index-discovery script is used to update the Discovery Solr search index in DSpace.
 The script allows for adding,